Vl4d1s/Vl4d1s/README.md

 Welcome to My GitHub page! 👋

-With over 3 years of experience as a Full-Stack Engineer specializing in Frontend Development in global hi-tech companies, I blend a diverse background in technology and sports.
-Transitioning from an Outstanding Volleyball Athlete 🏐 to excelling in full-stack development, I bring a unique perspective to the high-tech world.
+I bring over 3 years of expertise as a Full Stack Engineer specializing in Front End Development within global hi-tech companies.
+Transitioning from a professional volleyball athlete to software engineering, I offer a unique perspective to the high-tech world.

+Moreover, I have hands-on experience in building and maintaining front-end infrastructure on the cloud (AWS) and possess a solid understanding of CI/CD processes.

-As a Software Engineer with a BSc degree and a focus on mentoring and knowledge sharing, I'm here to assist you in advancing your tech journey, especially if you have questions about JavaScript or React.
-Feel free to reach out anytime, as I am always eager to explore new technologies and stay up-to-date with the latest developments in the field.
+As a Software Engineer with a BSc degree focused on mentoring and knowledge sharing, I'm here to assist you in advancing your tech journey, particularly in JavaScript, TypeScript or React.
+I am always eager to explore new technologies, stay up-to-date with the latest developments, and delve into the behind-the-scenes of tech.

 ---